FOR: Instructors Participating in Online Course Redesign

 One part of this process at UWT is participating in Quality Matter's peer-based approach to continuous improvement in online education and student learning.
 Course approval takes place via peer review using QM's national, faculty-developed rubric for online course design.
 This process ensures that critical elements of design (not content) work together to ensure that your students will achieve your desired learning outcomes.

 A number of steps are involved in offering your course online.
-Be sure to have permission of your dean/director to develop an online offering.
-After completing your course development, allow time to go through UWT peer review and UW designation as an online course.
-The Faculty Resource Center can help you prepare for review.
-Online development includes approval to offer, QM peer review and approval signatures on the UWT DL supplement form (below).
+Be sure to have permission of your dean/director/chair to develop and offer a course online.
+After completing your course development, allow time to go through UWT peer review and designation (DL) as an online course.
+The Faculty Resource Center can help you prepare for QM peer review and paperwork on the UWT DL supplement form (below).

 UWT Distance Learning Supplement Form: PDF | Word